Quietus: Last Flight Accident Proneness in WWII, Wartime Aviation Stories on the Canadian Home Front

 The book is available at:

 She Made Them Family: A Scrapbook from the Prairies, is a collection of letters, photos, anecdotes, magazine and newspaper clippings from The Second World War compiled by Mrs. Alice Spackman, Okotoks, Alberta.
 Here's an inside look at the scrapbook.
-The book is available at:
+This book is Out of Print - Available from the Calgary Public Library only!

 Wings Over High River, Conversations with A. Gordon Jones, The Biography of a BCATP Pilot Instructor Gordon Jones trained and later bacame an instructor as part of the British Commonwealth Air Training Plan (BCATP) at High River, Alberta during WWII.